Suka Duka Berduka

-Suka Duka Berduka is a black comedy television series directed by Andri Cung and Nia Dinata and written by three screenwriter: Agasyah Karim, Khalid Kashogi and Nia Dinata.
-It features eight episode and was screened in Vidio, Indonesian streaming service in 2022.
+Suka Duka Berduka is an Indonesian black comedy television series directed by Andri Cung and Nia Dinata and written by Agasyah Karim, Khalid Kashogi and Nia Dinata.
+It has eight episodes and was screened in Vidio in 2022.

-Plot
+Synopsis

-The film chronicles the Rauf Affan family's life after its patriarch's sudden death from a heart attack.
-His young wife discovers his body, prompting his large family to gather for his funeral and the Islamic mourning ceremonies on the third, seventh, and fortieth days post-burial.
-These gatherings serve as the setting for inheritance discussions.
-Each family member seeks a larger share, especially his youngest son, who stands to receive a greater portion under Islamic law as the only male heir, even though he is secretly gay.
+The film tells the story of Rauf Affan's family after his sudden death from a heart attack.
+His body found by his current wife.
+The family gathers for his funeral and traditional mourning ceremonies on the third, seventh, and fortieth days, as well as to discuss their inheritance.
+Each family member seeks a larger share, especially his youngest child.
+As the only male heir, he will receive a greater share than his sisters under Islamic law.
+Meanwhile, the son is struggling to hide his homosexuality.

 Production

 It was created as an original television series for Vidio and premiered on July 7, 2022.
-It was collaborative production between Rapi Films and Kalyana Shira Films.
-It features 8 episode and was released weekely in Thursday.
-It also feature Oka Antara as a closeted gay in the series.
+It was a collaborative production between Rapi Films and Kalyana Shira Films.
+Its 8 episode were released weekely.
+It featured Oka Antara as a closeted gay person.

 Reception

-According to review by Magdalene, the review said that the series feels close to the reality by using no antagonist trope in its plot.
+According to a review by Magdalene, the review said that the series feels close to the reality by avoiding an antagonist trope.